Alan140598/Bike-Sharing-Analysis/README.md

 **Associated tasks**<br>
 =========================================<br>

-	- Regression:<br>
+	- Regression:
-		Predication of bike rental count hourly or daily based on the environmental and seasonal settings.<br>
+		Predication of bike rental count hourly or daily based on the environmental and seasonal settings.

-	- Event and Anomaly Detection:<br>
+	- Event and Anomaly Detection:
-		Count of rented bikes are also correlated to some events in the town which easily are traceable via search engines.<br>
+		Count of rented bikes are also correlated to some events in the town which easily are traceable via search engines.
 		For instance, query like "2012-10-30 washington d.c." in Google returns related results to Hurricane Sandy.
 Some of the important events are identified in [1].
-Therefore the data can be used for validation of anomaly or event detection algorithms as well.<br>
+Therefore the data can be used for validation of anomaly or event detection algorithms as well.

 =========================================<br>
 **Files**<br>
 =========================================<br>

-	- Readme.txt<br>
+	- Readme.txt
 	- hour.csv : bike sharing counts aggregated on hourly basis.
-Records: 17379 hours<br>
+Records: 17379 hours
 	- day.csv - bike sharing counts aggregated on daily basis.
-Records: 731 days<br>
+Records: 731 days

 =========================================<br>